Urgent Samples in Clinical Laboratories: Stochastic Batching to Minimize Patient Turnaround Time: Experiments

 \subsection{Data description}

-Our data for the purposes of this study come from \textsc{[removed due to double-blinded review]}.
+Our data for the purposes of this study come from University Hospital Královské Vinohrady, Czech Republic.
 We obtained anonymized patient records for October 2018 from the Laboratory Information System (LIS), which were derived from the laboratory workflow analysis we performed for this hospital.

 This work focuses on improving laboratory systems with a high level of automation, such as an automated centrifuge, sample distribution system, and analytical section, e.g., DxA 5000.
 Nevertheless, we do not concentrate on any specific laboratory system in the experimental analysis since the described approach is general and can be applied to other automated systems as well.
 On the other hand, since the data we use in our experiments are associated with the laboratory analyzers Cobas c702, c501, and e602, the processing time of each laboratory method, e.g., glucose, albumin, and troponin-I, assigned to each sample is set according to the parameters of those analyzers.
 Therefore, the processing time is deterministic and takes $p_j\in \{9, 10, 18, 27\}$ minutes depending on the prescribed method.
 If the sample contains more methods to be performed, we estimate the processing time of the sample as the longest method it contains (methods are typically evaluated in parallel inside the laboratory analyzer).
 In total, 8799 routine, 6635 statim, and 142 vital samples were initially considered.